WHEY PROTEIN. YOU NEED IT. HERE'S WHY

 WHY YOU NEED EXTRA PROTEIN IN THE FIRST PLACE

 Everyone knows that if you want to get jacked and build brutally terrifying strength, you need to include protein in your diet.
-There’s some dispute in academic studies over the the amount of protein one needs among academics has raged for decades, and their research is largely ignored by elite strength and bodybuilding athletes for a “more is better and much more is much better” approach.
+There’s some dispute in academic studies over the amount of protein one needs.
+Among academics has raged for decades, and their research is largely ignored by elite strength and bodybuilding athletes for a “more is better and much more is much better” approach.
 On top of that, debates rage about timing and type of protein, so we’ll cover that first.

 Those numbers, however, don’t match the massive protein intakes of some elite bodybuilders, powerlifters and strongmen, routinely eat 300-500 grams of protein.
 Therefore, some experimentation will be necessary to determine your ideal intake.
 The addition of even 25 grams of protein, in fact, has been shown to be effective:

 ”In non-vegetarian males with a dietary protein intake of 1.2g/kg or so at baseline, the addition of 25g protein (mostly whey, some egg and casein as well as glutamine added in small amounts) was able to enhance power output and enhance muscle hypertrophy more than placebo over a period of 14 weeks” (Anderson).

 THE BEST PROTEIN SOURCE ON EARTH?
 THE DEBATE RAGES